Arun152k/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

 2. Developing Machine Learning Classifiers to predict the political orientation of the tweet.
 3. Performing Sentiment Analysis on the collected data.
 4. Visualizing and analyzing the data with the help of bar graphs, pie charts, word-clouds, and maps.
-5. Identifying Bots amongst most tweeted users.
+5. Identifying Bots amongst the most tweeted users.

 ## Dataset Creation: